Deep Learning-based Search for Microlensing Signature from Binary Black Hole Events in GWTC-1 and -2: Search Results

 \section{Search Results}

-We, in this section, present the results of the deep learning-based search for beating patterns from GW signals of the forty-six BBH events in GWTC-1 and -2.
+We present the results of the deep learning-based search for beating patterns from GW signals of the forty-six BBH events in GWTC-1 and -2.
 We take the public strain data (32 seconds-long and sampling rate of 4096 Hz) from the Gravitational Wave Open Science Center~\citep{LIGOScientific:2019lzm} to configure the evaluation data, i.e., spectrograms of the GW signals of those events.
 We implement the same constant-\emph{Q} transformation technique and the reduced time window rule applied to the configuration of training data to the strain data too.
 With this treatment, we can prepare fair spectrograms of the signals to the spectrograms of the training data.

-We summarize the result of event classification in Table~\ref{tab:clf_result}.
-In this table, we tabulate the final class of each event in the last column together with the temporary classes obtained from the initial classes of the ensemble learners for each detector's data and the primary class obtained by the majority voting-based consistency test for each event.
-From Figure~\ref{fig:clf_result} in Appendix~\ref{apx:clf_probs}, one can find the probabilities computed for all available data for all events and, eventually, used for the majority voting on each detector's data for determining the initial classes summarized in Table~\ref{tab:clf_result_ifo}.
-From the temporary classes in Table~\ref{tab:clf_result}, we find that 5 events, GW170608, GW190707\_093326, GW190708\_232457, GW190828\_063405, and GW190930\_133541, contain data marked as R, i.e., reserved for a follow-up analysis, because the number of Us and the number of Ls from ensemble learners are the same.
-We test their mean probabilities and confirm that their temporary classes are all L as shown in Table~\ref{tab:temp_class}.
+We summarize the result of the initial classification in Table~\ref{tab:clf_result_ifo} obtained by the criteria C1-1 and C1-2.
+In Appendix~\ref{apx:result_initial}, we provide the initial probabilities predicted by the ensemble learners and, eventually, used for the initial classification.
+We tabulate the final class of each event in the last column of Table~\ref{tab:clf_result} together with the temporary classes obtained from the initial classes of the ensemble learners for each detector's data and the primary class obtained by the majority voting-based consistency test for each event.

+From the initial classes tabulated in Table~\ref{tab:clf_result_ifo}, we find that 5 events, GW170608, GW190707\_093326, GW190708 \_232457, GW190828\_063405,~and~GW190930\_133541, contain data which meets the criterion C2-3, i.e., $n_\mathrm{U} = n_\mathrm{L} = N_{1/2}$, so originally marked as R in the temporary classification.
+But we need the temporary class to be determined as either L or U, so we test their mean probabilities and confirm that their temporary classes are all L as shown in Table~\ref{tab:temp_class}.

 We see from the confirmed temporary classes and the primary classes that 14 events meet the criterion C2-2: among them, 13 events, GW151012, GW170608, GW190412, GW190413\_052954, GW190513\_205428, GW190527\_092055, GW190620\_030421, GW190708\_232457, GW190828\_063405, GW190828\_065509, GW190924\_021846, GW190929\_012149, and GW190930\_133541, are of C3-2 (inconsistent between the temporary classes) and the remaining 1 event, GW190707\_093326, is of C3-3 (all data are classified as lensed); other 32 events correspond to the criteria, C2-1 and C3-1, i.e., all available detectors' data are classified as U from the temporary classification and, eventually, the events are classified as U from the primary classifications.